 Ghee can be used in all types of cooking:

 Ghee can be used for making both veg and non-veg dishes.
 The nutty aroma of ghee goes fabulous with sweet dishes, too.

 Regardless you are planning to bake, sautéing, or deep dry, ghee can be your versatile cooking oil.
 You can use ghee raw also.
 It is anti-carcinogenic and anti-inflammatory.

 Cow ghee is shelf stable:

 You can store ghee easily in your kitchen without refrigeration support.
 If you buy ghee in bulk also, you don’t have to regret the buying, which you cannot do with common cooking oils.
 Common cooking oils are not that shelf stable.

 Ghee offers higher smoke point:

-Pure ghee offers higher smoking point than most of the common cooking oils and that makes it a safer option for cooking.
-Slowing cooking or high temperature cooking with ghee is a better and safer option for your kitchen.
+Ghee offers a higher smoking point than most common cooking oils, making it a safer cooking option, no matter what ghee in English is called.
+Slowing or high-temperature cooking with ghee is a better and safer option for your kitchen.